VIGNOBLES PAEFFGEN

 July 2023

 It has become very dry here in Médoc.
 The turtles only have a few places left where there is sufficient water.
+The resting places are becoming scarce and the squeeze is correspondingly severe.

 Sometimes they also prepare to practice for the 'Bremen Town Musicians'.